anoma/nspec/docs/tutorial/engines/index.juvix.md

 	We call the set of all engine instances that share the same state transition function the _engine type_ of the state transition function.
 -->

-We proceed with a more detailed description of the "internal" structure of each engine instance.
+We now proceed with a thorough description of the "internal" structure of every engine instance and expand the running example of the time stamping server to illustrate all the features.
-Then we describe
+Finally,
-how (labelled) state transitions are specified by sets of guarded actions.
+we also describe how the framework of guarded actions allows to derive a [(labelled) state transition]() semantics to implementations, which we need to reason about properties of engine instances.

 ## On the local data of engine instances: the engine environment